White Limo

-"White Limo" is a song by the American rock band Foo Fighters.
+"White Limo" is a song by American rock band Foo Fighters.
 It is the second single from their seventh studio album Wasting Light.
 The single was released on March 28, 2011 as an iTunes digital download.

 Composition

 In an interview with Classic Rock, Dave Grohl stated that the lyrics for "White Limo" were written in just two minutes.
 MTV writer Chris Ryan noted that the song showed Dave Grohl going back to his roots in hardcore punk, describing it as "...a blistering, paint-stripping thrash track that mixes mosh-inducing hard-core with the Foo’s penchant for melody."
-Revolver described the song as "the most metal track on "Wasting Light", and one of the most metal Foo Fighters' songs ever."
+Revolver described the song as "the most metal track on "Wasting Light", and one of the most metal Foo Fighters songs ever."
 The song has also been categorized as simply hard rock.

 Release

 On February 12, 2011, a music video was released for "White Limo", featuring Lemmy of Motörhead.
 It was the first full song released from Wasting Light, however, it was the second official single, released on March 28, 2011.
 It was preceded by "Rope" earlier that month.

 English musician Liam Howlett, best known as a member of the Prodigy, remixed the song upon Dave Grohl's request and released it on October 16, 2011.